espocrm/documentation/docs/administration/moving-to-another-server.md

 Setup a [crontab](server-configuration.md#setting-up-crontab).

+!!! note

-Note: it should be configured under your web-server user.
+    it should be configured under your web-server user.

-That's all.
 Now, your EspoCRM instance is running on a new server.